Norfloxacin: Medical uses

 Although fluoroquinolones are sometimes used to treat typhoid and paratyphoid fever, norfloxacin had more clinical failures than the other fluoroquinolones (417 participants, 5 trials).

 In ophthalmology, Norfloxacin licensed use is limited to the treatment of conjunctival infections caused by susceptible bacteria.

 Norfloxacin has been restricted in the Republic of Ireland due to the risks of C. difficile super infections and permanent nerve as well as tendon injuries.
-It licensed use in acute and chronic complicated kidney infections has been withdrawn as a result.
+Its licensed use in acute and chronic complicated kidney infections has been withdrawn as a result.

 The European Medicines Agency, also in 2008, had recommended restricting the use of oral norfloxacin to treat urinary infections.
 CHMP had concluded that the marketing authorizations for norfloxacin, when used in the treatment of acute or chronic complicated pyelonephritis, should be withdrawn because the benefits do not outweigh their risks in this indication.
 CHMP stated that doctors should not prescribe oral norfloxacin for complicated pyelonephritis and should consider switching patients already taking oral norfloxacin for this type of infection to an alternative antibiotic.

 Norfloxacin is used for prevention of spontaneous bacterial peritonitis in cirrhotic patients who have a low ascites fluid protein level, impaired renal function, severe liver disease, have had a prior episode of spontaneous bacterial peritonitis, or esophageal variceal bleeding.

 Note: Norfloxacin may be licensed for other uses, or restricted, by the various regulatory agencies worldwide.